ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-00-introduction/04-lesson-01-microbit-parts.md

 ### The Power Connector

 The power connector on the micro:bit is where you plug in a power source, like a battery pack or a USB cable.
-This power source gives the micro:bit the energy it needs to run your programs when it is not connected to the computer with a USC cord.
+This power source gives the micro:bit the energy it needs to run your programs when it is not connected to the computer with a USB cord.
 Without power, the micro:bit can’t do anything.

 ![microbit-power](assets/microbit-power.png)